What Does the Ideal Workspace Look Like?

 What does the ideal workspace look like?
 It’s no longer brick-and-mortar: Exploring the workspace – the unlimited expanse of the digital world.

 The ideal workspace should be flexible, mobile and managed by the latest digital tools.

-The workspace should be balanced and designed to satisfy the needs of the company and the employee.
+The ideal workspace should be balanced and designed to satisfy the needs of the company and the employee.
 The concept of satisfying the needs of the employee is a radical shift in thinking for many, but it is a pressing reality.
-This is not to say that the corporate world has completely ignored the workforce as it relates to the workspace.
+This is not to say that the corporate world has completely ignored the workforce as it relates to the ideal workspace.
 Most organizations have typically provided a safe, well-lit, relatively comfortable environment for working with access to coffee, a break room and a printer.
 But the folks who were satisfied with this type of office environment are retiring at rapid rates.
 As a result, a significant leadership gap is being created, resulting in a high demand for skilled workers.

 Attracting talent in today’s world is a different ball game.

 The skilled workers of today grew up in a digital age.
 They are used to and expect instant gratification.
 They access information and resources and socialize online.
 Many of the educational programs they have grown up with promote team and collaborative work and many are conducted in wide-open spaces.
 They can effectively work anywhere from a sofa in their living room to a park bench, and, as a result, young workers expect a similar environment in their workplace.
 They don’t want to be stuck in a high-walled, closed-door cube or office space limited to accessing information or co-workers.
 They want the freedom to move and be productive from anywhere in the world.